-But unknown to many advertisers, almost 1-in-4 clicks on Google Ads can be traced back to being fraudulent in some way.
+But unknown to many advertisers, almost 1-in-4 clicks on Google Ads can be viewed as fraudulent in some way.
 Whether it’s a fake click from your competitors, or a disgruntled customer repeatedly clicking your ads, making sure you’re only paying for legitimate clicks should be your biggest concern.

 If you think you’ve experienced some fraudulent behaviour on your Google Ads campaigns, then you should consider filing a refund request.
 Even if you only suspect 1 or 2 clicks to be fraudulent, there’s no point paying for fake clicks.